colindembovsky/pipelines-as-code/readme.md

 - Build reason: `Build.Reason`
 - Artifact staging directory: `Build.ArtifactStagingDirectory`

-You can find a full list of predefined variables here [https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml).
+You can find a full list of predefined variables [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml).

 ### Pipeline Variables
 Pipeline variables are specified in Azure DevOps in the pipeline UI when you create a pipeline from the YML file.
 These allow you to abstract the variables out of the file.
 You can specify defaults and/or mark the variables as "secrets" (we’ll cover secrets a bit later).
 This is useful if you plan on triggering the pipeline manually and want to set the value of a variable at queue time.

 > **Note**: if you specify a variable in the YML variables section, you cannot create a pipeline variable with the same name.
 If you plan on using pipeline variables, you must **not** specify them in the "variables" section.

 When should you use pipeline variables?
-This is useful if you plan on triggering the pipeline manually and want to set the value of a variable at queue time.
-Imagine you sometimes want to build in `DEBUG` other times in `RELEASE`: you could specify `buildConfiguration` as a pipeline variable when you create the pipeline, giving it a default value of `debug`:
+These are useful if you plan on triggering the pipeline manually and want to set the value of a variable at queue time.
+Imagine you sometimes want to build in `DEBUG` and other times in `RELEASE`: you could specify `buildConfiguration` as a pipeline variable when you create the pipeline, giving it a default value of `debug`:

 ![Pipeline Variable](images/pipeline-var.png "Adding a pipeline variable")

-If you specify `Let users override this value when running this pipeline` then users can change the value of the pipeline when they manully queue it.
+If you specify `Let users override this value when running this pipeline` then users can change the value of the pipeline when they manually queue it.
 Specifying `Keep this value secret` will make this value a secret (Azure DevOps will mask the value).

 Let's look at a simple pipeline that consumes the pipeline variable: